IBM quantum computer simulating a 12635-atom protein is fake, useless.

 ↑ Calculating all orbitals of 12635 atoms was too time-consuming and impossible, so IBM had to calculate only some chosen (= trimmed ) orbitals, determinants (= fragments, this-p.5-right~p.6-left ), which means this research gave up obtaining the exact energy of 12635 atoms from the beginning.

-Quantum computer just sampled trial wavefunctions.
+Quantum computer just randomly sampled useless numbers

 This or this-last-6.Summary says -- Useless quantum computer